Jurassic World Dominion: Box office

 Jurassic World Dominion grossed $376.9 million in the United States and Canada, and $626.8 million in other territories, for a worldwide total of $1.004 billion, making it the third-highest-grossing film of 2022.
 It was the 50th film to pass the billion-dollar mark, and was the fourth Jurassic film and the third film released during the COVID-19 pandemic to achieve this feat (after Spider-Man: No Way Home and Top Gun: Maverick).
 Deadline Hollywood calculated the film's net profit as $229.7 million, accounting for production budgets, marketing, talent participations, and other costs; box office grosses and home media revenues placed it sixth on their list of 2022's "Most Valuable Blockbusters".
 Forbes calculated the net profit for Universal to be $34.6 million.

-In the U.S. and Canada, the film was expected to gross about $125 million from 4,676 theaters in its opening weekend.
-After making $59.55 million on its first day (including $18 million from Thursday night previews, just below the first Jurassic Worlds $18.5 million and above Fallen Kingdoms $15.3 million), weekend estimates were raised to $142 million.
+In the U.S. and Canada, the film made $59.55 million on its first day (including $18 million from Thursday night previews, just below the first Jurassic Worlds $18.5 million and above Fallen Kingdoms $15.3 million).
 Its debut earnings were $145.1 million, topping the box office.
 It was the best opening weekend for a non-superhero film during the pandemic, with Deadline Hollywood calling its performance "amazing" given its unfavorable critical reception and mediocre audience-exit scores.
 This was the fourth-highest opening weekend for a Universal film, behind its two predecessors and Furious 7 (2015).
 When it opened, it had the third-highest number of screens of any film, behind The Lion King (2019) and Top Gun: Maverick.
 The film earned $59.2 million in its second weekend (a drop of 59%), topping newcomer Lightyear to remain in first place.
 In its third weekend, it earned $26.7 million and fell to third place behind newcomer Elvis and Top Gun: Maverick.
 It ended its box office run as the fifth highest-grossing film of 2022 in this region.

 Outside the U.S. and Canada, the film earned $55.7 million in 15 early offshore markets and $178 million in 72 markets during its second weekend.
 It added $76.1 million during its third weekend (topping the box office in countries experiencing heat waves such as the UK, France, and Germany), and another $43 million in its fourth.
 By the film's fifth weekend, it was the fourth Hollywood film since the start of the pandemic to pass the $800 million mark.
 Worldwide IMAX earnings totaled $53.5 million by October 2, 2022, with the top markets China ($157.6 million), Japan ($46 million), Mexico ($43 million), the United Kingdom ($42.9 million), and France ($29.5 million).